 The main task of Work Package 4 was to develop a framework for assessing whether new technologies are likely to increase or decrease inequalities.
 To accomplish this task, research teams from Germany, Malta, Mozambique, Norway and the United States carried out research on five technologies across eight countries with varying levels of development.
-In partnership with the project Resultar, funded by the U.S. National Science Foundation under Grant 0726919, we are working toward the production of an edited volume reporting on the research.
+In partnership with the project Resultar, funded by the U.S. National Science Foundation under Grant 0726919, we plan an edited volume reporting on the research.